WPBeginner

 To do that, you can check our guide on how to block IP addresses in WordPress.

-Anyways, we hope this detailed guide helped you to understand how to completely disable comments in WordPress with and without using a plugin.
+We hope this detailed guide helped you to understand how to completely disable comments in WordPress with and without using a plugin.
+Next, you might also want to see our guide on how to delete all pending comments or how to allow users to report inappropriate comments in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.